xRockyx27/Echo-Tweaks/README.md

 - Windows **Registry tweaks** to improve system speed
 - **Disable Game Bar** and **Windows Update** temporarily to save resources

-## 🔧 How to Use:
+## How to use:
+1. Download the `echo-tweaks.txt` file.
+2. Rename the file from `echo-tweaks.txt` to `echo-tweaks.bat`.
+   - Right-click the file and choose **Rename**.
-1. Download the `echo-tweaks.zip` file from this repository.
+   - Change the file extension from `.txt` to `.bat` and press **Enter**.
+3. Run the `.bat` file as an administrator:
-2. Right-click on the file and select **"Run as administrator"**.
+   - Right-click the file and select **Run as administrator**.

-3. The script will automatically apply the tweaks to your system.
+This script will apply optimizations to Fortnite and your Windows settings.
-4. Restart your PC for the best results.

 ## ⚠️ Disclaimer:
 This tweak **does not modify game files** and is completely safe.
 Use at your own risk.
 Always back up your files and settings.

 Enjoy smoother gameplay with **Echo Tweaks**! 🎮🔥
+# Echo Tweaks

+This is the **Echo Tweaks** script to improve Fortnite performance and optimize Windows settings for better FPS and overall gaming experience.